siobhon-egan/git-command-line/episodes/04-changes.Rmd

 ```

 it tells us everything is up to date.

-If we want to know what we've done recently,
+## `git log` and `git diff`

-we can ask Git to show us the project's history using `git log`:
+If we want to know what we've done recently, we can ask Git to show us the project's history using `git log`:

 ```bash
 git log